Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in South Korea: Dining & Entertainment Costs

-South Korea is renowned for its vibrant food culture, with a wide array of dining options ranging from street food to high-end restaurants.
+South Korea is renowned for its vibrant food culture, with a wide array of dining options from street food to high-end restaurants.

 • Budget Meal: Street food or fast food options can be cheaper.